nitishdayal/JavaScript30/exercises/10 - Hold Shift and Check Checkboxes/README.md

   4. Iterate through the **NodeList** and add an _event listener_ to each element that will call upon a yet-to-be-defined _event handler_ function on a click event.

-        - Ex:
         ```JavaScript
         // The name of the function to be used as the event handler is your choice.
         checkBoxes.forEach(
           // In this example, the event handler function is called 'multiChecker'
           checkbox => checkbox.addEventListener('click', multiChecker)
         );
         ```

   5. Declare the _event handler_ function and allow it accept one parameter, the event: